restlessronin/gfm-strip-disallowed/README.md

 ```

 This will install the extension under the `_extensions` subdirectory.
-Correct installation on an `nbdev` repo requires running this command in the `_proc` sub folder.
+Correct installation on an `nbdev` repo requires running this command in the `nbs` sub folder.
+The extension should be committed to version control.
 ## Using

 Add the following to your front matter.